nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User undo an undoable command (UC07).
+1. User undoes an undoable command (UC07).
 1. User requests to redo the command.
 1. FlashBack reverts to its previous state before undo command.